Skarlso/Skarlso/README.md

 It's using [tilt](https://tilt.dev/) so deployment and usage are super simple.

 The project aims to bring the world of distributed software closer to starting developers.

+### Curse Of Strahd Daggerheart port

+I'm also the creator of https://daggerstrahd.github.io/.
+Which is a Curse of Strahd Dungeons and Dragons module ported over to the Daggerheart play system.
+Check it out and leave an issue if you find something is not right.